shaik1002/biggitlabbomb/doc/user/application_security/secret_detection/secret_push_protection/index.md

 Prerequisites:

-- You must be an administrator for your GitLab instance.
+- You must be an administrator for your GitLab Dedicated instance.

-1. Sign in to your GitLab instance as an administrator.
+1. Sign in to your GitLab Dedicated instance as an administrator.
-1. On the left sidebar, at the bottom, select **Admin**.
+1. On the left sidebar, at the bottom, select **Admin Area**.
-1. Select **Settings > Security and compliance**.
+1. Select **Settings > Security and Compliance**.
+1. Expand **Secret Detection**.
-1. Under **Secret detection**, select or clear **Allow secret push protection**.
+1. Select the **Allow secret push protection** checkbox.

 ### Enable secret push protection in a project